Domestic Abuse Support

 This definition, which is not a legal definition, includes so called ‘Honour’ Based Violence, Female Genital Mutilation (FGM) and Forced Marriage, and is clear that victims are not confined to one gender or ethnic group.

-Public services and support agencies in Wirral have a message to anyone experiencing domestic abuse during the COVID-19 (Coronavirus) pandemic: You are not alone, and we are still here to support you.
+Public services and support agencies in Wirral have a message to anyone experiencing domestic abuse at any time – You are not alone.

 Advice and information is available by telephone, text message or online services.
 Sources of support are listed below, and you can find examples of coercive or controlling behaviour at the Women’s Aid website.

-Many families and relationships will feel increased pressure and for those living with domestic abuse, this could cause serious harm.
+Many families and relationships may feel increased pressure during particular times of financial crisis or family pressure times such as Christmas or family events.
+For those living with domestic abuse, this could cause serious harm.

 The Respect Phoneline is a key source of support for people concerned about their behaviour and wanting to manage and change it.
-Now more than ever, the Respect Phoneline will be critical to family members and others who are finding it difficult to manage their behaviour during this difficult time.
-We need them to know that support is out there and that there is no excuse for abuse.
+The Respect Phoneline is available to family members and others who are finding it difficult to manage their behaviour.
+Everyone needs to know that there is help available and that there is no excuse for abuse.

-If you are struggling with your own behaviour at home pleas contact the Respect Phoneline using the contact information below:
+If you are struggling with your own behaviour at home, please contact the Respect Phoneline using the contact information below:

 • website: www.respectphoneline.org.uk